Azure/azure-iot-pal-arduino/build_all/base-libraries/AzureIoTHub/README.md

 -   [Arduino IDE](https://www.arduino.cc/en/Main/Software)

 -   Install the Azure IoT C SDK libraries by one of two options:
-	1. Generate the Libraries by executing the [`make_sdk.py`](https://github.com/Azure/azure-iot-pal-arduino/blob/master/build_all/make_sdk.py) script within the `build_all` folder, with args as follows:
+	1. Generate the Libraries by executing the [`make_sdk.py`](https://github.com/Azure/azure-iot-pal-arduino/blob/master/build_all/make_sdk.py) script within the `build_all` folder, E.x.: `python3 make_sdk.py -o <your-output-folder>`
-	- The folder you want to copy the libraries into as arg 1

-	- Note: this is also the most expedient way to get the `AzureIoTSocket_WiFi` library for using the esp32.
+	- Note: this is also currently the ONLY way to build the `AzureIoTSocket_WiFi` library for using the esp32.

 	2. Install the following libraries through the Arduino IDE Library Manager:
 	-   `AzureIoTHub`, `AzureIoTUtility`, `AzureIoTProtocol_MQTT`, `AzureIoTProtocol_HTTP`